 - Forward-facing child restraints

-- Rear-facing child restraints
+- · Rear-facing child restraints

 - Belt-positioning booster seats

 The proper child restraint for your child depends on their size, weight, and age, and also on whether the child restraint is compatible with the vehicle in which it will be used.

 For each type of child restraint, there are many different models available.
-When purchasing a child restraint, be sure it is designed to be used in a motor vehicle.
-The restraint manufacturer's instructions that come with the restraint state the weight and height limitations for a particular child restraint.
-In addition, there are many kinds of restraints available for children with special needs.
+When purchasing a child restraint, be sure it is designed to be used in a motor vehicle

+The instruction manual that is provided with the child restraint states the weight and height limitations for that particular child restraint.
+In addition, there are many kinds of child restraints available for children with special needs.